goyalpramod/goyalpramod.github.io/_blogs/evolution_of_LLMs.markdown

 This blog took significant time, energy and a piece of my health.
 Hope you enjoy it, consider sharing it if you feel like it can help others.
 And I am truly grateful to you for taking the time out to read this.
 Thank you!!!

-> NOTE: Do not take for granted all the hardware, data and benchmark innovations, Though I will briefly mention them.
+> Note: Do not take for granted all the hardware, data and benchmark innovations, Though I will briefly mention them.
 I implore you to explore them further if they interest you.
 This blog is strictly restricted to breakthroughs in Large Language Models, and mostly open source one's.
-Even though current models by OpenAI are amazing, not much is known about them to the public.
+Even though current models by OpenAI, Anthropic, Google etc are amazing, not much is known about them to the public.
 So we will briefly talk about what we know about them, then move on to talk about mostly open source models.

 ## The AI timeline

 This is a timeline of the most influential work, to read about more architectures that were huge at the time but died down eventually, consider going through the [Transformer catalog](https://docs.google.com/spreadsheets/d/1ltyrAB6BL29cOv2fSpNQnnq2vbX8UrHl47d7FkIf6t4/edit?gid=0#gid=0).

 The blog ["Transformer models: an introduction and catalog — 2023 Edition"](https://amatria.in/blog/transformer-models-an-introduction-and-catalog-2d1e9039f376/) helped me immensely while making the timeline.
 Additionally this [blog](https://magazine.sebastianraschka.com/p/understanding-large-language-models) was helpful too.

+| Links post 2017 are broken as it's still work in progress

 <details>
 <summary markdown="span">2017</summary>